sergiye/fb2kindle/readme.md

   * `-a`: all `.fb2` books in app folder
   * `-r`: process files in subfolders (work with -a key)
   * `-j`: join files from each folder to the single book
-  * `-d`: delete source file after successful convertion
+  * `-d`: delete source file after successful conversion

   * `-css` <styles.css>: styles used in destination book